Offlein/obob-barker/README.md

 ```

 ## Questionset Checker
-The app also contains a command line tool used to ensure the validity of the question sets the main app will read.
+The app also contains a command line tool used to ensure the validity of the questionsets the main app will read.
 (We'd hate to have you get into a competition and find the
 app can't read your questions!)

 It is expected to be run one time on all the OBOB questionset PDFs prior to running a competition.